-Volkswagen's Porsche to stop offering diesel models
+Volkswagen's Porsche drops diesel in electric car push

 German Chancellor Angela Merkel will hold a meeting on Sunday to discuss whether to require the car industry to carry out costly hardware upgrades for older diesel vehicles to reduce inner-city pollution, government sources said.

-Porsche has sold diesel versions of its cars for nearly a decade, Bild am Sonntag said.
+Porsche has sold diesel versions of its cars for nearly a decade.
 It has not had a diesel in its line up since February.

-About 63 percent of the group’s Panamera cars sold in Europe are hybrid models, it said.
-Porsche will launch the Taycan - which it says is its first fully-electric sports car - next year.
+Next year, it will launch the Taycan, which it says is its first fully-electric sports car.

+According to Bild am Sonntag, Porsche is suspected of manipulating engines to improve their sound on the road at the expense of higher emissions, adding this function was not active in a testing environment.

+Asked about this, Blume said: “In the individual case of the 8-cylinder Cayenne EU5, the Federal Motor Transport Authority (KBA) has declared an engine charge control as not being in line with the law.
+This was about nitrogen oxide, not CO2.”

+Blume said that Porsche was owning up to the issue, adding it affected about 13,500 diesel vehicles and that the carmaker was also examining petrol cars as a precautionary measure.

-Reporting by Christoph Steitz; Editing by Sandra Maler and Louise Heavens
+Editing by Sandra Maler and Louise Heavens